Frequently Asked Questions

 When asked what was preventing participants from accessing services they needed, transportation was reported to be the most significant barrier.
 Part of the reason for this is the lack of low-income clinics on Portland’s East side.
 Because the BCCC is located in central southeast Portland, very close to public transportation, the clinic has a unique opportunity to serve a community lacking access.

-Please refer to the “Donate” button located on the top right corner of the page menu.
+• Please refer to the “Donate” button located on the top right corner of any page of our website, or click here.

 We appreciate your willingness to help!